FiltersBy-Erazure/PD2-Loot-Filter/README.md

-# **Season 12 Suffering Update:**
+# **Season 13 Betrayal Update:**

-My loot filters are updated for the Season 12 Suffering ladder reset on November 28th 2025
+My loot filters are updated for the Season 12 Betrayal ladder reset on April 24th 2025

 After selecting the version of the filter from the launcher, be sure to click "Save Filter" on the right side afterwards